Whiley/RFCs/text/0000-final-modifier.md

 This representation of class `Test` has the desired effect of rendering incorrect the method `broken()` above.

-**NOTE:** Whilst Java does not permit assignment to methods, it should be noted that other languages, such as JavaScript, do support such assignment.
+**NOTE:** Whilst Java does not permit assignment to methods it should be noted that other languages, such as JavaScript, do support such assignments.

 # Technical Details